-A, --action [flag]action

 -z, --randomize

 When viewing multiple files in a slideshow, randomize the file list before displaying.
+The list is re-randomized whenever the slideshow cycles (that is, transitions from last to first image).

 -r, --recursive

-Recursively expand any directories in the commandline arguments to the content of those directories, all the way down to the bottom level.
+Recursively expand any directories in the command line arguments to the content of those directories, all the way down to the bottom level.

 -R, --reload int